nodejack/Picco1/DOCUMENTATION.md

 -   **Responsive Design**: The UI is fully responsive and optimized for mobile devices.
 -   **Dark Theme**: The application uses a custom dark theme for a modern, sleek look.
 -   **Interactive Elements**: Smooth transitions, hover effects, and animations are used throughout the app to enhance user experience.
+This includes hover effects on the Profile page for stats, achievements, and recent activity to improve interactivity.
 -   **Toast Notifications**: Non-intrusive feedback is provided for actions like voting or copying text.
 -   **Reusable Components**: The application is built with a modular component architecture, with most components located in `src/components/picco/`.

+## 4. Color Scheme

+The application uses a custom color palette defined in `src/globals.css` to achieve its distinct dark theme.

+-   `--background-dark: #0A0A0F` (Main background color)
+-   `--surface-dark: #121218` (Card and surface backgrounds)
+-   `--primary-green: #19E6A2` (Primary action color, for "Yes" votes, highlights)
+-   `--primary-red: #FF4D4D` (Secondary action color, for "No" votes, negative changes)
+-   `--text-primary-light: #FFFFFF` (Primary text color)
+-   `--text-secondary-light: #A0AEC0` (Secondary text color for less important information)
+-   `--border-color: rgba(255, 255, 255, 0.1)` (Borders and separators)
+-   `--gold-color: #FFD700` (For the #1 rank on the leaderboard)
+-   `--silver-color: #C0C0C0` (For the #2 rank on the leaderboard)
+-   `--bronze-color: #CD7F32` (For the #3 rank on the leaderboard)